 Article in summary

 This article, published in 2012, has partly been superseded by events: January exams have gone, and A-level reform is proceeding apace.
-For the latest on the changes discussed below see 'The exam revolution - changes to A level and GCSE'.
+For the latest on the changes discussed below see Tour article on the new A-level and GCSE exams.
 However, we've left this article online because it gives useful background to the changes now happening.

 Article in full

 Government proposals threaten January retakes.
 Education minister Michael Gove says he is determined to overhaul A levels.
 He feels that they are not tough enough and that they do not prepare students properly for university, so he has asked Ofqual, the body which oversees qualifications, to carry out a review.
 On June 19th 2012 Ofqual announced a consultation, proposing changes to A level including:

 - Abolishing January exams and allowing students to resit exams only once

 - Ensuring involvement of universities in the design of A levels

 - Considering whether AS levels should continue, and in what form

 The AS / A2 system was introduced in 2002 as a major overhaul of A levels, making modular assessment the norm for all syllabuses.
 A-level pass rates jumped from around 70% to over 90%, and have continued to climb ever since.
 The proportion of top grades has increased too.
 Commentators and successive governments alike have seen this improvement as a problem, signifying a drop in standards rather than an improvement in absolute performance.

 Mr Gove is only the latest in a series of Education ministers to promise reviews and reform to protect the 'Gold Standard' of A levels.
 Earlier reforms brought in measures such as reducing the number of modules in an A level, stricter control of syllabus content and exam difficulty, and introducing the A* top grade.